ravendb/docs/Articles/Raven.Documentation.Articles/articles/making-how-to-set-up-a-database-easy-for-nosql-document-database.markdown

     </div>
 </div>

-## Complex Security That’s Simple to Deploy
+## Complex Security That's Simple to Deploy

 We made security simple to manage in order to keep you in total control of your vault.
 In the run up to start developing your app, there is an urge to move fast and furious with setup.
 Too many knobs and buttons can lead to a vulnerability in how well your data is protected.
 Large and complicated documentation is an invitation for things to be overlooked.
-If there is a breach, the users won’t blame the people who made your database, they will blame you.
+If there is a breach, the users won't blame the people who made your database, they will blame you.

 We know that, so we made security easy to understand but extremely difficult to attack.
 A simple to understand and easy to use security system keeps your team alert at all times.